PhilippBaranovskiy/webrtc-toggle-extension/README.md

 ### Note
 Some audio/video conferencing web services like Google Meet or Microsoft Teams depend on WebRTC to work.
 Firefox can't disable WebRTC per-tab or per-window, the setting affects the entire browser.
 That's why it is a toggler - toggle it on and off to get flexible security solution.

+A fork of original repository authored by Chris Antaki: https://github.com/ChrisAntaki/disable-webrtc-firefox